 Lima offers an ample range of restaurants and bars where local as well as international cuisine is served – the city is known as the gastronomic capital of the Americas.
 A nice spot to head out at night for a meal is Miraflores on the coast.

-Leaving Lima a short drive south along the Pacific coast brings us to Paracas, where upon arrival we will have the option to go by speedboat to explore the Ballestas Islands, passing the unusual ‘Candelabra', a giant design carved into a desert hill, along the way.
+Leaving Lima, a short drive south along the Pacific coast brings us to Paracas, where upon arrival we will have the option to go by speedboat to explore the Ballestas Islands, passing the unusual ‘Candelabra', a giant design carved into a desert hill, along the way.
 On and around these celebrated islands you'll see thousands of sea lions plus many varieties of aquatic birds.
 Continuing on, we stopover at spectacular Huacachina, a desert oasis surrounded by massive sand-dunes.
 You’ll have the option to do an overnight excursion into the desert, sleeping under the stars.
-This also incorporates the chance to take an awesome ride in dune-buggies or, for the even more courageous, ‘sandboarding’ down the dunes is an unreal way to spend the afternoon and night, a good time for a Pisco sour party!
+This also incorporates the chance to take an awesome ride in dune-buggies, an unreal way to spend the afternoon and night.
+Tonight is a good time for a Pisco sour party!

 We continue south along the famous Pan American highway, travelling further inland to Nazca, renowned for the mysterious parallel lines and geometrical figures etched into the desert floor.
 Here you can take a flight in a light aircraft to see the ‘monkey', ‘hummingbird', ‘condor', ‘spider' and even what appears to be a spaceman.
 There are many more designs to be seen on this 30-minute flight.
 To this day no one is entirely sure why they are there.

 Optional Excursions: Scenic flight over Nazca Lines – US$110 + S/25 tax • Planetarium show & lecture – US$20

 Day 4 to 4 - Puerto Inca